speakup-dartmouth/linguistics-game-frontend/README.md

 ## Architecture
 ### Tech Stack 🥞
-The app is built using React-Native
+The frontend for this application is built using [React Native](https://reactnative.dev/).
+Redux Toolkit is also used for state management and API requests.

 [Backend Repo](https://github.com/dali-lab/linguistics-games-backend)